 Below are five top hospitals in Metro Vancouver which have the longest emergency department wait times:

-If medical conditions are not urgent, patients can consider alternative options to hospital emergency departments:
+If medical conditions are not urgent, you can consider alternative care options:

 Learn wait times for common medical procedures in British Columbia: